-When Michigan’s legal online poker rooms launch, players will be able to choose from a variety of cash games, tournaments, and progressive jackpot sit & go tournaments.
+Michigan poker players are able to choose from a variety of cash games, tournaments, and progressive jackpot sit & go tournaments.

-Both partypoker and PokerStars, in other US states in which they operate, present nearly all of their games at micro to high-stakes price points.
-No-Limit Hold’em, Pot-Limit Omaha, and several other poker variants will be accessible at Michigan’s online poker platforms.
+PokerStars and other online poker apps present nearly all of their games at micro to high-stakes price points.
+No-Limit Hold’em, Pot-Limit Omaha, and several other poker variants are accessible at Michigan’s online poker platforms.

 21 or over.
 The minimum legal age for playing on Michigan’s state-regulated online poker platforms is 21.
 This age applies to poker sites offered by both commercial and tribal casinos.